Documentation Index

 How it works

 Paths are relative to the room storage root.
-Opening a file returns a handle; writes become visible when you close that handle.
-The API also emitsfile.updated and file.deleted events so other participants can react to changes.
+Useupload or uploadStream to write files, download or downloadStream to read them back, and download_url / downloadUrl when you need a fetchable URL for another system.
+The API also emits file.updated, file.deleted, and file.moved events so other participants can react to changes.

 Permissions and grants

-open/write/close and download/download_url require a storage grant on the participant token for the target path.
+upload / uploadStream and download / downloadStream / download_url require a storage grant on the participant token for the target path.
 Storage grants are path-based, which lets you give a service access to only part of room storage.
 In the current server implementation, list, exists, stat, and delete are not gated by storage grants.

 Events

-The storage system emits two types of events:file.updated
+The storage system emits three types of events:file.updated

 Triggered when a file is created or updated.
 Python and .NET handlers receivepathandparticipant_id.
 JS/TS and Dart handlers receive aFileUpdatedEventwith.path.